FeSwap/FeSwapDocs/docs/Polygon/Improvement.md

 ---
 id: improvement
-title: FeSwap Improvements on Ploygon
+title: FeSwap Improvements on Polygon
 hide_title: true
-sidebar_label: 'Improvement on Ploygon'
+sidebar_label: 'Improvement on Polygon'
 ---

 <div  className="title">
-  <h1> FeSwap Improvements on Ploygon </h1>
+  <h1> FeSwap Improvements on Polygon </h1>
 </div>

 _______________________

-Some improvements have been made to the FeSwap protocol implementation deployed on Ploygon Network, which mainly include following 4 features：
+Some improvements have been made to the FeSwap protocol implementation deployed on Polygon Network, which mainly include following 4 features：

 + A `Patch` mechanism is designed, and applied to a few FeSwap core smart contracts.
   + Compared to the `Proxy` mechanism widely adopted in Defi ecosystem to upgrade deployed smart contracts, which always incur some additional gas fees to all transactions, `Patch` mechanism imposes no additional gas fee to the host smart contract execution.